MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cbasecontrolwindow-get-visible.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce un valore **HRESULT** .
+Restituisce un **valore HRESULT.**

 ## <a name="remarks"></a>Commenti

-Questa funzione membro restituisce 1 se la finestra ha lo stile di visualizzazione WS \_ ; in caso contrario, 0.
+Questa funzione membro restituisce 1 se la finestra ha lo stile WS \_ VISIBLE; 0 in caso contrario.

 ## <a name="requirements"></a>Requisiti